 - If your cat engages in sudden activity bursts, you must assess the situation.
 Does it seem unusual or abnormally intense?
-In the end, it is most likely just releasing it pent up energy via healthy activity rather than directing that energy towards other pets, furniture or people.
+In the end, it is most likely just releasing its pent-up energy via healthy activity rather than directing that energy toward other pets, furniture, or people.

-That being said, at the instant, the cat attempts to climb the wall, that activity has become disturbing and it is something has to sorted in a way that directs that energy to targets that are more appropriate.
-To lower the hyperactive behavior of the act, you as an owner has to offer as many avenues as possible for it to fully express its instinctive behaviors.
+That being said, the instant, the cat attempts to climb the wall, that activity has become disturbing and it is something that has to be sorted in a way that directs that energy to targets that are more appropriate.
+To lower the hyperactive behavior of the act, you as an owner have to offer as many avenues as possible for it to fully express its instinctive behaviors.

 For instance, you could get a cat toy and help your cat let out is hunting instincts.
 You can let it experience hunting by allowing it to stalk that toy, chase it, and for better engagement let it get a hold of the toy every now and then.
 Nevertheless, it is not necessary to put all your time into play sessions that are long, as it is important to remember that cats are natural sprinters, so frequent but short play sessions are adequate for them.